Unified PIM and DAM System: The Key to Streamlined Product Management

 What is PIM software?

-PIM software is the tool you use to make the product details in inventory management systems customer-facing.
-Customer-facing product information is data that an individual browsing the internet can find helpful in helping them decide to purchase a particular item.
+PIM software is the tool you use to make product details in inventory management systems customer-facing.
+Customer-facing product information is data that an individual browsing the internet can find helpful in deciding to purchase a particular item.
+This flexibility is crucial for enterprise businesses looking to create a seamless shopping experience by providing product-related information that evolves as customer needs change.

-We said earlier that product data management begins when a company records prices, codes, technical details, and logistical details about a product in an ERP or organization database.
+We said earlier that content management begins when a company records prices, codes, technical details, and logistical details about a product in an ERP or organization database.
 However, these details are barebones and barely legible to an outsider.
-This characteristic makes inventory management systems fall short of customer-facing needs.
+This characteristic makes inventory management systems fall short of customer-facing needs, especially in digital content where commerce thrives on enriched descriptions and consistent brand messaging.

-In other words, inventory management systems store information lacking the richness and detail needed to inform a customer’s choice; that is, the information focuses on function and not benefit and may use plenty of industry jargon that might confuse a casual buyer.
+In other words, inventory management systems store information lacking the richness and detail needed to inform a customer’s choice.
+The infrastructure focuses on function and not benefits, often using industry jargon that confuses a casual buyer.
+A PIM bridges the gap between technical data and customer understanding, ensuring that your stack of tools can implement the right balance between functionality and usability.

 For instance, suppose you are browsing for a drill, and you happen upon a description drawn directly from the company’s ERP system.
 Here’s what it might look like: